How to Properly Sanitize Office Desks and Shared Workspaces

 Employee Training and Hygiene Awareness

-Training on Cleaning and Disinfection Procedures
+Training on Cleaning and sanitization Procedures

 • Provide onboarding and refresher training on workspace sanitation best practices.